The State of Mental Health in Florida: When Your Loved One Needs Help

 5. What should I look for when choosing a psychiatric residential facility in Florida?

 Prioritize psychiatrist-led care, Joint Commission accreditation, and a high ratio of Masters-level clinicians.
-Avoid facilities that focus more on amenities than clinical depth.
+Be cautious of facilities that emphasize amenities over clinical depth.

 6. How long does residential mental health treatment typically last?